GabeScott/standard-works-vault/General Conference/1991 October - Be Thou an Example.md

 # Be Thou an Example

-*By By Ruth B. Wright - Second Counselor in the Primary General Presidency*
+By Ruth B. Wright - *Second Counselor in the Primary General Presidency*

 *Given in the October session of the 1991 General Conference*